erlemaido/data-engineering-project-2024/README.md

 This project automates the ingestion, processing, and transformation of financial data files.
 Key steps include:

-1. Downloading CSV files from an S3-compatible MinIO bucket.
+1. Downloading CSV files from public S3 bucket.
 2. Processing these files into DuckDB and Iceberg tables.
-3. Uploading processed files back to the S3-compatible MinIO bucket.
+3. Uploading processed files to the MinIO bucket.
 4. Running dbt transformations to create a star schema for analytics.

 ## Detailed Workflow

 1. File Retrieval:
-   * CSV files are listed and downloaded from MinIO using the list_files and download_file functions.
+   * CSV files are listed and downloaded from public S3 bucket using the list_files and download_file functions.
 The input files are categorized into three types:
      * Fiscal Year Reports General Data: Contains metadata about the entities, including their legal form, status, fiscal year details, and submission dates.
      * Fiscal Year Reports Financial Data: Contains detailed financial performance metrics such as revenue, profit/loss, assets, liabilities, and other key financial indicators.
      * Tax Data: Provides information about tax payments, revenue, employee taxes, and related entity attributes.